Split Testing Posts in WordPress

 The A/B tests of posts in WordPress are a type of test in which one or more variants of a post of your blog are defined with the intention of improving your website.

-Nelio A/B Testing allows you to perform this type of tests in WordPress in a very simple way, offering the necessary tools to create alternative content, perform the test and track visitors and achieve goals such as increasing revenue or subscriptions to your Newsletter.
+Nelio A/B Testing allows you to perform test of post in WordPress in a very simple way, offering the necessary tools to create alternative content (or use already-existing posts as such), perform the test and track visitors and achieve goals such as increasing revenue or subscriptions to your Newsletter.
 Install, activate, and configure Nelio and get the most out of your website.

 Instructions for Split Testing Posts